 Owning a vehicle comes with its own set of privileges and responsibilities – while you do get to have more freedom and mobility, enjoying these perks depends on your ability to be conscientious and respectful of driving etiquette.
 And I mean that literally – in order to drive your vehicle on Tennessee public roads, the state requires that, in addition to possessing a driver’s license, you show proof of financial responsibility, usually through auto liability coverage.
 Ultimately, auto insurance requirements in Tennessee aim to ensure that, in case of an accident, you are able to pay for the damages caused to another person and his or her vehicle.

 Auto Insurance Requirements in Tennessee: Liability Thresholds

-In order to satisfy the minimum liability requirements, you need to carry the following coverage:
+In order to satisfy the minimum liability requirements in Franklin, TN, you need to carry the following coverage: